 It is important to know that the Bible bases all its spiritual truths on historical facts.
 God’s Word, the Bible, does not proliferate ill-defined abstract theoretical ideas but irrefutable historical facts.
 The evidence in favor of the Resurrection of Jesus is as strong and conclusive as ...

 Not long ago most of the major television news channels ran an incredible story about a young child named Don who lost his eyesight to cancer.
-Ultimately, he learned to play video games, ride a bike, skate and engaged in sports.
-How you ask?
-Well he ...
+Ultimately, he learned how to do a backflip on a trampoline, to play cutinsight video games, ride a ...

 The Apostle Peter was far from perfect, especially when he first began to follow the Lord.
 I suppose of all the New Testament Apostles Peter wouldn’t be allowed to register grievances at the Customer Service Counter of Christianity.
 Peter’s darkest hour came when he denied the ...